kutio/liblll/README.markdown

 # LibLLL

-LibLLL 0.1 seems to work with python > 2.7 ( some bugs in the fractions module in previous version )
+LibLLL 0.1 seems to work with python from 2.7 (some bugs in the fractions module in previous version) to python 3.2.
-LibLLL is not the faster LLL algorithm but it seems to work, if you want to improve it ! don't hesitate :)
+LibLLL is not the faster LLL algorithm but it seems to work, if you want to improve it -- don't hesitate :)

 ## Quick start